csbaxter/nestlabs/helloagain/README.md

 ## Enhancing our first program

-To the right you should see the first program you just submitted, hello.
-Let's make this a bit more interesting now by adding user input and saying hello, followed by whatever name you choose to input.
+Before starting on this program, make sure you complete the code-a-long in class to create your first program `hello.c`.
+Your assignment will be to make this program a bit more interesting now by adding user input and saying hello, followed by whatever name you choose to input.

 No matter how you compile or execute this program right now, it only ever prints `hello, world`.